Frequently Asked Questions: The Gunpowder Plot

 How is the Gunpowder Plot remembered?

 The 5 November is variously called 'Firework Night', 'Bonfire Night' or 'Guy Fawkes Day'.
 An Act of Parliament (3 James I, cap 1) was passed to appoint 5 November in each year as a day of thanksgiving for 'the joyful day of deliverance'.
 The Act remained in force until 1859.
 It is still the custom for Britain on, or around, 5 November to let off fireworks and children to make guys - effigies supposedly of Fawkes.
 Institutions and towns may hold firework displays and bonfire parties, and the same is done, on a smaller scale in back gardens throughout the country.
 The year 2005 marked the 400 anniversary of the plot with an exhibition The Gunpowder Plot: Parliament and Treason held in Westminster Hall.
-A dedicated website is also available.

 Are the Houses of Parliament still searched before State Opening?